-A bond is a security that represents an agreement to repay borrowed money, it’s a type of loan.
+A bond is a security that represents an agreement to repay borrowed money.
+In short, it’s a type of loan.
 A typical bond has these key characteristics:

-- Interest rate, also called coupon rate -- as with any loan, the borrower pays interest on the money that is loaned to them.
-Most interest payments are semi annual with the face amount repaid at maturity along with the final interest payment.
+- Interest rate, also called coupon rate.
+As with any loan, the borrower pays interest on the money that is loaned to them.
+Most interest payments are semiannual with the principal—i.e. the face value of the bond—repaid at maturity along with the final interest payment.
 The rate the issuer pays is usually set at the time the bond is issued.
 On the other hand, the rate of interest that you earn if you own the bond depends on the price you pay for the bond when you buy it.

 Let's look at an example.
 If a company issues a $1,000 bond with an interest payment of 5%, the company will pay the bond holder $50 per year for the life of the bond, usually in two semi-annual $25 payments.
 Then, at maturity, the bond holder would be paid back the entire $1,000 principal.

-Bonds are also known by the term ‘fixed income’ as the coupon payments are fixed over a specified period of time.
+Bonds are also known by the term fixed income, as the coupon payments are usually fixed over a specified period of time.

 Although there are high-risk bonds, most bonds are generally considered safer than stocks.
 Adding even a small amount of bonds to your mix of investments can help you diversify and significantly reduce volatility in your portfolio.
-Not only that, many government issued bonds pay interest that is free from federal or state income taxes.
+Not only that, US Treasury and municipal bonds can offer investors potential income tax advantages.

-When purchasing a bond on the secondary market, you can purchase the bond at a price dictated by supply and demand of the market for that bond.
-As a result, you could purchase the bond at a discount, at par or at a premium.
+When you purchase a bond on the secondary market, the price is dictated by supply and demand in the market for that bond.
+As a result, you could purchase the bond at face value (known as par), at a discount, or at a premium.

-Annual rate of return on the bond.
-This number can change based on whether the bond was bought at a discount, at par or at a premium.
+This is the annual rate of return on the bond.
+It can change based on whether the bond was bought at a discount, at par, or at a premium.